 - Longevity: SSDs will outlast a mechanical hard drive because there are no moving parts.
 However, it doesn’t excuse you from the fact that you need regular backups done for your important data.

 - Form factor: These drives can be made smaller as semiconductor technology evolves.
 Potentially, the space that SSDs will eventually take up in your computer will be unfathomable to someone who’s not technical.

-- Reducing the need for cables: With the popular M.2 and the way it attaches to your motherboard, it fits easily and hassle-free into a slot, eliminating the need for cables altogether.
+- Reducing the need for cables: With the popular M.2 and how it attaches to your motherboard, it fits easily and hassle-free into a slot, eliminating the need for cables.

 - Power consumption: Mechanical hard drives use more power than SSDs.
 A conventional hard drive consumes around double the power or more.

 Types of SSDs

 There are a few different types of SSDs on the market.
 There are variants between the type of memory on the SSD and the interface in which it connects to your computer’s hardware.

 It only requires one screw to be fastened or unfastened to secure or remove the drive.

 Even though the performance of a standard SATA SSD drive isn’t up to the level of M.2, you will still enjoy a significant enough performance improvement.

 A SATA 3 connection will provide more or less speed in the 600MB/s range.